rfitak/American_Shad_Genome/read-cleaning.md

 __*Note*__
 Use the command ```seqtk fqchk -q20 <(cat *.trimmed.fq.gz)``` to get the count of bases >=Q20 for all trimmed sequences, or other combination of files and quality score values.

-## Step 3:  Remove overlapping mate-pir reads.
+## Step 3:  Remove overlapping mate-pair reads.
 Here the software [fastq-join v1.3.1](https://github.com/brwnj/fastq-join) was used to remove mate-pair reads (long insert) that overlap.
 Since the insert size is expected to be large (>5kb), overlapping reads are thus too short of an insert or otherwise are error-prone.
 This step was not performed on paired-end reads since they are expected to overlap at times.
 The publication can be found here:
 Erik Aronesty (2013).
 TOBioiJ : "Comparison of Sequencing Utility Programs", http://doi.org/10.2174/1875036201307010001